mitarnik04/MicroUnit/README.md

 ## Setup & Teardown

-See [Full Documentation: Usage](https://mitarnik04.github.io/MicroUnit/usage) for a detailed explanation on using MicroUnit.
-And see [Full Documentation: Usage &rarr; Lifecycle-Hooks](https://mitarnik04.github.io/MicroUnit/usage#lifecycle-hooks) for a more detailed explanation on Setup & Teardown
+See [Usage &rarr; Lifecycle-Hooks](https://mitarnik04.github.io/MicroUnit/usage#lifecycle-hooks) for a more detailed explanation on Setup & Teardown

 Use `setUp` and `tearDown` hooks for per-test preparation and cleanup.